M66B/FairEmail/FAQ.md

 The matched address will be shown as *via* in the addresses section.

+Note that identities needs to be enabled to be able to be matched.

 Matched identities can be used to color code messages.
 The identity color takes precedence over the account color.
 Setting identity colors is a pro feature.